 Please note that for applications for the ClinPsyD, a research proposal and names of proposed research supervisors are not required as research projects are developed during the first year of training in collaboration with staff and local clinicians.

 We welcome applications from international self-funding candidates.
 Such applicants must meet the same entry criteria as those applying for NHS funded places (see above) and also have overseas fees status.
 This is assessed by the University Admissions team.
 Applications for overseas candidates are made directly to the University of Birmingham and not through the Clearing House.

 Standard English language requirements apply

-For candidates whose first language is not English or whose first degree was not taught in English the minimum requirements for TOEFL/IELTS are: 100 for internet-based TOEFL with no less than 23 in any band, 600 for paper-based TOEFL (TWE4) or 7.0 for IELTS with no less than 6.5 in any band.
+For candidates whose first language is not English or whose first degree was not taught in English the minimum requirements are IELTS 7.0 with no less than 6.5 in any band.

 Mandatory vaccinations for COVID-19 for prospective healthcare students